robertklep/node-port-mux/README.md

     // - if the function returns true, the match is considered a success.
   }, ...)

-  // pass a function as a third argument and it will get called using the
+  // pass a function as a third argument and it will get called (once the proxy
+  // has connected to the service) using the proxy connection and original
-  // proxy and original (incoming) connections as arguments:
+  // (incoming) connection as arguments:
   .addRule(..., ..., function(proxy, conn) {
+    var addr = proxy.address();
+    console.log('Incoming connection from %s passed to %s:%s', conn.remoteAddress,
+      addr.address,
+      addr.port
+    );
   })

   // start listening on port 3000